fertility-health > lifestyle-fertility > lifestyle-factors > exercise-and-fertility

 2. A recreational running group

-Their menstrual cycles were studied for three months, with daily tests for follicle-stimulating hormone (FSH), estrogens, progesterone and creatinine (creatine reflects energy use in the muscles).
-Our adaptation of the results is:
+Their menstrual cycles were studied for three months, with daily tests for follicle-stimulating hormone (FSH), estrogens, progesterone and creatinine (which reflects energy use in the muscles), and our adaptation of the results is:

 Criteria Inactive women Exercising women